steveharnell/DaVinci-Resolve-Render-Check/README.md

 - The Render Check GUI should launch immediately
 - If nothing happens, confirm the script is in the correct `Utility` scripts folder and that Resolve has been restarted since installation

 > **Tip:** DaVinci Resolve's keyboard customization UI may only surface scripts that have been accessed at least once via the Workspace menu.
-If the script doesn't appear in the shortcut list, run it manually once first via **Workspace → Scripts → Utility → Render_Check_v6**, then return to Keyboard Customization.
+If the script doesn't appear in the shortcut list, run it manually once first via **Workspace → Scripts → Utility → Render_Check_v7**, then return to Keyboard Customization.

 ## Version History

+- **v7** — Added gap-detection support for underscore-roll naming (`A_0005C003_…`), excluded these rolls from timestamp stem collapsing to prevent distinct rolls from being merged
 - **v6** — Roll-based gap grouping, timestamp stem collapse, unrecognized-naming report, broader camera convention coverage, fixed false-positive gap bug for clips with trailing `C` in suffix
 - **v4** — GUI with folder browser, auto-import, timecode verification, gap detection (prefix-based), export logs, persistent settings